 How do LeadPages and OptimizePress compare in terms of features?

 LeadPages is known for its easy setup and user-friendly drag-and-drop builder, featuring over 200 pre-designed templates.
-OptimizePress offers extensive customization within WordPress with over 3,000 templates but may require more time to learn.
+OptimizePress offers extensive customization within WordPress with over 3,000 templates, but it may require more time to learn.
 Both include A/B testing and strong integration options.

 What is the pricing for LeadPages and OptimizePress?